Back to Blog

 3. Configure your accounting method (FIFO, LIFO) if you haven't already

-4. Generate tax reports when needed using Clams' export features
+4. Generate tax reports when needed:

 Need Help?